ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 You already know the _Scroll Bar_, it's at the right end of the page 🥸, no really, when you the user scroll in any direction the browser emits a few events, like `scroll`, `scrollend`, and `wheel`.

-We're going to learn enough that we can tackle the problem at hand.
+You are going to learn enough that to tackle the problem at hand.

 Let's start with `scroll` and `scrollend`: